 Next came the grout which had to dry overnight… another day of not walking on the floor.

 So with dust everywhere, cabinet doors pulled off and tarps covering as many surfaces as possible, I turned my back on the chaos and set the table for my shoot.

-The work part of the kitchen still looks dark with my cherry cabinetry and steel grey backsplash, but next week we’ll move forward and get that backsplash spruced up.
+The work part of the kitchen was still looking dark with my cherry cabinetry and steel grey backsplash, but we next moved forward and got that backsplash spruced up.